-- Voice biometric authentication of purchases; by verification of his or her voice each customer has to be who he says he is or no purchase is allowed; - The voice authentication process eliminates the need for a customer to remember user names or passwords; - No need for establishment or enrollment in another merchant account or change to existing technology infrastructure: - Gives e-commerce customers the ability to complete purchases over the phone without any investment in new hardware or other infrastructure and greatly reduces, or may even eliminate, the chance of identity theft of a customer or unauthorized purchases; - No need to submit sensitive credit card information over the Internet.
+Voice biometric authentication of purchases; by verification of his or her voice each customer has to be who he says he is or no purchase is allowed;

+- The voice authentication process eliminates the need for a customer to remember user names or passwords; - No need for establishment or enrollment in another merchant account or change to existing technology infrastructure; - Gives e-commerce customers the ability to complete purchases over the phone without any investment in new hardware or other infrastructure and greatly reduces, or may even eliminate, the chance of identity theft of a customer or unauthorized purchases;

+- No need to submit sensitive credit card information over the Internet.
 Each consumer registers his voice and information one time on a secured land-based telephone line and thereafter uses the BioAuthorize Payment Solution Process with all merchants who have enrolled to participate; - No software, hardware or other infrastructure requirements for merchants or customers. - No in-depth training required; using the BioAuthorize Payment Solution Process requires only an act similar to checking voicemail on your phone.
 A customer simply calls the BioAuthorize number from his or her registered telephone, speaks his or her name, enter the registered phone number, and follow the brief prompts to authorize or pre-authorize of the purchase transaction.

 We also have planned telecom infrastructure changes by allowing for voice over internet protocol which should significantly reduced the company's operating costs at such time that the payment solution process is activated.
 The telecom infrastructure is needed to process telephone calls made by consumers during the authentication of each payment transaction.
-As a result of the new voice over internet protocol infrastructure, the company can now deliver its biometric authentication service offerings to any location without the necessity of a substantial telecom investment.
+As a result of the new voice over Internet protocol infrastructure, the company can now deliver its biometric authentication service offerings to any location without the necessity of a substantial telecom investment.
 This benefit should support the ability to explore business opportunities with a variety of merchants in both domestic and international markets.

 Although the technology has been developed for the Payment Solution Process, all of the requirements for actually implementing the process are not yet completed for merchants and consumers to begin using the Payment Solution Process.
+In fact we have made no additional progress in the three-months period ended June 30, 2009 to implement the Payment Solution Process.
 No schedule has been finalized for when the Payment Solution Process will be made available to merchants and consumers.
-Although we expect that the Payment Solution Process will be made available to merchants and consumers, no assurances can be made that it will, in fact, be made available.
+Although we expect that the Payment Solution Process will be made available to merchants and consumers at some point in the future, we have no targeted date and no assurances can be made that it will, in fact, be made available.